Architectural Innovation in the Urban Fabric

 CB: What does that mean for the urban structure?

 Andreas Derkum: It is not absolutely necessary that an ordinary passerby perceives the facade’s functionality.
-All that counts is that it is noticed and thought of as interesting and pleasing.
+But noticing is as interesting and pleasing is all that counts.
 The city shall make its inhabitants happy!
 Therefore, the raison d’etre of architecture must be obvious and intelligible for everybody.
 Furthermore, it does not matter whether we are dealing with the exterior or interior qualities of architecture.
 In both cases the formal, material and spatial qualities must be convincing.

 Compare the FortySeven & Co. facade design with the interior we did for a hairdresser shop.
-Both projects were completed at nearly the same time.
-One is in natural stone, the other is made of a textile fabric, however, you can perceive both their generic origin as one.
+We completed both projects at nearly the same time.
+One is in natural stone, the other is constisting of a textile fabric.
 This modulation of the urban structure makes a city diverse.

 CB: What is your design-strategy for the next buildings?